What Does it Take to Be an Avionics Technician?

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 17,500 jobs for Avionics Technician in 2016.
+There were about 17,500 jobs for Avionics Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 6.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Avionics Technician by 2026.
-Due to new job openings and attrition, there will be an average of 1,500 job openings in this field each year.
+The BLS estimates 1,500 yearly job openings in this field.